 Sheryl specialises in the structuring, establishment and operation of private equity funds and advising on their downstream transactions, as well as the formation and ongoing operation of hedge funds.
 She represents large sponsors as well as boutique and start up investment managers.
 Sheryl also advises on a wide range of corporate transactions, with particular expertise in M&A transactions, restructurings and joint venture arrangements.

 Sheryl joined Maples and Calder in 2012, having previously been a partner at another international law firm in the Cayman Islands.
 Prior to her move to the Cayman Islands, she worked in the corporate and M&A teams at each of Slaughter and May and Gibson Dunn in London.
 Sheryl commenced her legal career in the corporate team of Russell McVeagh in New Zealand.
-Identified as a leading lawyer, Sheryl has been featured in Who's Who Legal publications.
+Identified as a leading lawyer, Sheryl has been featured in Who's Who Legal publications and ranked by IFLR1000.

 University of Otago, New Zealand, LLB (Hons)